tonyputi/frame/README.md

 ## Known issue

-1. Pagination is not resetting to page 0 while searching
-2. Modal is removing scroolbar
+- Modal is removing scroolbar
-3. when flush db nginx config command is not flushing file as well
+- when flush db nginx config command is not flushing file as well

 ## TODO

-1. make use of laravel flash session in order to show jetstram alert on success
-2. create a preview of nginx configuration
+- create a preview of nginx configuration
-3. autorefresh both game providers and booking index
+- autorefresh both game providers and booking index
-4. rename game_providers to location and create proper model make use of tags
-5. set the cron to work by minutes instead of 5 minutes steps
+- set the cron to work by minutes instead of 5 minutes steps
-6. finish the select jetstream component
+- finish the select jetstream component
-7. improve pagination with ...
+- improve pagination with ...
-8. review command name
+- review command name
-9. add videoslots style
+- add videoslots style
-10. create time calendar select component (hard)
+- create time calendar select component (hard)
-11. add dashboard with queue provider lists
+- add dashboard with queue provider lists